 The Bible consistently speaks of entire transformation, perfect obedience.
 Jesus says, “you shall be perfect, just as your Father in heaven is perfect“ (Matthew 5:48; 2 Corinthians 7:1; Ephesians 4:12, 13; Colossians 1:28; 4:12; 2 Timothy 3:17; Hebrews 6:1).
 God requires perfection of His children, and the perfect life of Christ in His humanity is God’s assurance to us that by His power we too may reach for perfection through His enabling grace (Hebrews 13:21).

-As for the phrase “you are not under the Law,” Paul clarifies his words in saying, “For sin shall not have dominion over you, for you are not under law but under grace.
+As for the phrase “you are not under the Law,” Paul clarifies his words in the beginning of that same verse when he says, “For sin shall not have dominion over you, for you are not under law but under grace.
 What then?
 Shall we sin because we are not under law but under grace?
 Certainly not” (Romans 6:14,15).

 In His service,